Our application policy

 - One-off events with limited longer-term benefit

-- Applications made by individuals, except in exceptional circumstances
+- Applications made by individuals, except in exceptional circumstances (by invitation)

 - Where the application is to repay a loan or previous commitment